opensas/mdn-svelte-tutorial/readme.md

 ## 04. Componentizing our Svelte app

-In the last article we started developing our Todo list app.
-Now it's time to go further and add more features to our app, but the central objective here is to look at how to break our app into manageable components and share information between them.
+The central objective of this article is to look at how to break our app into manageable components and share information between them.
+We'll componentize our app, then add more functionality to allow users to update existing components.

 You can see the complete content of this article [here](./04-componentizing-our-app/Svelte_componentizing_our_app.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_components).